what is wabi-sabi? principles of wabi-sabi design

 you’re likely already seeing how these principles translate into interior design. as you contemplate incorporating wabi-sabi into your own home, here are some key concepts to keep in mind.

-textural contrast
+create textural contrast

 because wabi-sabi has such a strong connection to nature, wabi-sabi inspired homes tend to make heavy use of natural materials for textural contrast. think: real stone, raw wood, and organic textiles.